Snake in a dream coiled on a branch, calm and watchful with head slightly raised

 She looks at you — and suddenly you understand her.
 Or she speaks words.
 Or she shows you something that cannot be seen with ordinary eyes.
 In this dream there is the feeling that you have been initiated into something.

-Your Inner Sage speaks through this image, through the archetype of pure knowing — the part that receives messages from depths unreachable by words.
-A speaking snake is one of the rarest and most significant images.
+Listen for your Inner Sage in this image: the part that receives messages from depths unreachable by words.
+A speaking snake is a rare and significant image.
 She appears when the unconscious wants to convey something specific: a message that would be difficult to deliver through ordinary dream imagery.

 What does she say?
 What does she show?
 Try to remember — even a feeling, even a hint.
 Your unconscious did not choose the snake for this message randomly: she is a bearer of ancient knowledge, a creature that sees where it is dark.